lluisalemanypuig/ipe.autolabel/README.md

 ## How to use it

-Labels inserted into are formatted using an internal counter which increases one unit for every label inserted.
-Users of this ipelet can format labels themselves using a string, referred to as "labelling expression", whose syntax is flexible enough to allow arithmetic expressions that contain references to this counter.
+Labels inserted into are formatted using an internal counter which increases one step for every label inserted.
+The exact value of this step is customizable by the user.
+Moreover, users of this ipelet can format labels themselves using a string, referred to as "labelling expression", whose syntax is flexible enough to allow arithmetic expressions that contain references to this counter.
 The counter is referenced using ``^L``.

 For example: